 They expose kids to drugs at an earlier age.
 How many wouldn't even have known about these evil and destructive substances if they hadn't been told about them by the very propaganda trying to keep them off drugs?

 It makes drug use seem far more prevalent than it actually is, making kids think it's normal, especially when they place emphasis on resisting peer pressure, which a lot of kids take as "everyone is doing drugs but you" and also "if you don't do them, prepare to be bullied and ostracised."
+In the twenty-first century, schools have been getting better about this, saying that everybody is not actually doing drugs and showing statistics to prove that it's not a really common thing.

-When the kids get older and find out that some of the information given to them had been, at the very least, exaggerated in order to Scare 'Em Straight, (e.g. one joint of marijuana or one pill of ecstasy will kill you) they assume that all of it was and decide to try out drugs.
+When the kids get older and find out that some of the information given to them had been, at the very least, exaggerated in order to Scare 'Em Straight, (e.g. one joint of marijuana or one pill of ecstasy will kill you), they assume that all of it was and decide to try out drugs.
 For the kids to discover this, all it takes is them knowing one person who uses or has used drugs and didn't die or become a desperate junkie.

 Even when being honest, describing the effects doesn't exactly make them unappealing.
 "Marijuana makes you feel happy and makes things funny.
 LSD and mushrooms makes you see bright colors and patterns.
 PCP turns you into Superman."